santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 If shooting while moving, roll with Disadvantage.

-If you forego shooting while in cover and don't aim, you are considered hunkered down and out of line of sight.
+No one can shoot you if you forfeit your action in a round while in cover.
+You are hunkering down.
+This only applies if opponents aren't flanking and cover is obscuring their line of sight.

 ### Melee